Alcohol & Other Drug Services

 1300 Miccosukee Road, Tallahassee, FL 32308

-The UCC provides individual counseling which addresses emotional issues that contribute to disordered eating.
+Counseling & Psychological Services provides individual counseling which addresses emotional issues that contribute to disordered eating.
 When a student comes in for counseling, the counselor will typically refer the person to a physician for a physical exam and to a nutritionist for nutrition counseling.
 This team of professionals will then work together with the student to provide the most effective treatment possible.
 Students with chronic or severe eating disorders may be referred to community outpatient or inpatient services.

 Group counseling offers a safe environment in which to give and receive support regarding specific issues, explore healthy behaviors, and develop new ways of coping.
 It allows an opportunity to learn more about oneself and others in a climate of trust and mutual support.

 Counseling & Psychological Services offers a variety of groups each semester.
 Those groups recently offered have focused on issues such as relationships, grief, shyness/social anxiety, and women’s issues, among others.
 Like individual counseling, group counseling is confidential; information disclosed to other members is not discussed outside the group.

 For more information, call 850-644-TALK (8255) or stop by Counseling & Psychological Services, located on the 2nd floor of the Askew Student Life Center.